hustep-lab/SR-SpeakerRecognition/ecapa/README.md

 ## Training and Evaluation
+- Prepare the MUSAN and RIR augmentation dataset as in the original GitHub of [VoxCeleb-Trainer](https://github.com/clovaai/voxceleb_trainer).
 - Prepare a text file `train_list` for the training corpus, containing the lists of path to audios of speakers.
 The format is as follows: `speaker_id \t path`, where `path` is the ABOSULTE path of the audio.
 - Prepare the `eval_list`, which is the development corpus.
 Each line contains `label \t enrol_path \t test_path`.
 - We also have `eval_path` containing the absolute path to the directory containing the test audios.
 The path in `eval_list` can be relative w.r.t the the `eval_path` directory, otherwise you can leave them as absolute path and no need to care about `eval_path`.